GitHub Actions vs GitLab CI in 2026

 GitHub Actions and GitLab CI are the two dominant cloud CI/CD platforms for teams that have made a source-control choice and want their pipelines to live in the same place as their code.
 Both ship per-minute Linux runners, hosted control planes, marketplace ecosystems and self-hosted runner options.
 The differences are real but rarely as binary as marketing materials suggest.
 This page walks through how they compare on cost, features, ecosystem and operational fit in 2026.

-Prices below come from the GitHub pricing and GitLab pricing pages, verified May 2026.
+Prices below come from the GitHub pricing and GitLab pricing pages, re-verified June 2026 (GitHub rates reflect the January 2026 cut; GitLab Ultimate moved to custom pricing).

 Plans side by side